When an artist decides to perform a classic album in concert, the possibilities for disaster are myriad. Van Morrison

 is not Astral Weeks

-, but it's brilliant and emotionally intense; it's honest and spiritually revealing.
+, but it's honest and intense.
 Morrison